What do you need from an SEM agency? ROI.

 SEM and SEO, it’s a love-love relationship.

 When it comes to ranking on search engines, SEM is more than the highest bidder getting the highest spot.
 In order to level out the playing field and provide customers with the information they actually want, search engines base your SERP spot on AdRank.
-AdRank is determined by not only the bid amount, but also your relevance to the searcher.
+AdRank is determined by not only the bid amount but also your relevance to the searcher.
 Enter one of SEM’s closest friends, SEO.
+Read more …

 SEM is a strategy where being a step ahead of not only your competitors, but also your consumers is crucial.
 In 2013, Google released the Hummingbird algorithm, which placed heavy importance on related and interconnected content, and rewarded the pages that met this standard.
-This means search engines are becoming increasingly focused on providing a more human experience and giving consumers more contextual information to keep them on the platform longer.
+Read more …

 Join us for a True SEM-inar.